Email Marketing for Nonprofits

 Subject: Help Us Make History | Missoula Gives

 Have you dreamed of making history?
 Of course, we all have.
-And now we have a chance to be a part of Missoula's day of giving - an opportunity to unite our community around causes in which we truly believe and help nonprofit organizations connect to the larger community.
+And now we have a chance to be a part of Missoula and Ravalli Counties's day of giving - an opportunity to unite our community around causes in which we truly believe and help nonprofit organizations connect to the larger community.

 Get ready to give!
-On May 4th-5th, 6pm-6pm, starting at 12:00AM midnight, visit https://www.missoulagives.org/ and make a donation to us and/or to any of the great participating nonprofit organizations in our state.
-You will have 24 hours to make your donation, and all giving will end at 11:59pm on May 4th-5th, 6pm-6pm.
+On May 2-3, starting at 5pm on May 2, visit https://www.missoulagives.org and make a donation to us and/or to any of the great participating nonprofit organizations in Missoula and Ravalli Counties.
+You will have 24 hours to make your donation, and all giving will end at 8pm on May 3.

 Questions?
 If you have any questions or would like more information, let us know.
 [Add your contact information].
 Thank you in advance for your generosity to our organization!